ghall89/hops/README.md

 You can uninstall Homebrew packages by running hops with the `--remove` flag.
 Additionally, when uninstalling casks, you can "zap", or remove all associated files, by including the `--zap` flag.

+### Updating Packages

+You can add Homebrew taps by running hops with the `--update` flag.

 ### Adding Taps

 You can add Homebrew taps by running hops with the `--tap` flag.